ecordes-vt/docs/src/docs/automate-studio/getting-started/README.md

 ### Open a Saved Build

 To visit your flows at any time, use the **Menu** at the top left and select **My Flows**.
 A new window will open, containing a list of flows you have created.
 Click the name of a flow to open the **latest** build of that flow in the flow editor.
 To open a specifc build, click the link under Flow Detail at the far right side of the row.
-This will open the a list of Builds (for that flow) in the Flow Details page, from which you can open any Build by clicking the link under **Open in Automate Studio**.
+This will open the list of Builds (for that flow) in the Flow Details page, from which you can open any Build by clicking the link under **Open in Automate Studio**.

 ![Flow Details Page](FlowDetails.png)